hzz0024/HSRL_workshop/README.md

 ## Welcome to the 2022 Consortium SNP Array Data Analysis Workshop -- session for population genetic analyses

 This repository includes scripts and data associated with the practical sessions of population genetic analyses\
-Prepared by Honggang Zhao, and Matt Hare in Sep 2022
+Prepared by Honggang Zhao, with helps from Matt Hare lab.

 ## Installation of R/RStudio